Amortizing Perpetual Options: Amortizing Options

-Notably, because the notional is decreasing from these implicit payments, the requisite installment payments are also decreasing over time.
+Notably, because the notional decreases due to these implicit payments, the requisite installment payments are also decreasing over time.
 In contrast to CI options in which the option underwriter is paid continuously in time, this option variant ``pays'' the underwriter via the decrease in his or her risk exposure.
+We note that the amortization rate $q_t$, if time $t$ dependent, is based on a global time-index and not based on the contract age; this construction is essential to maintain fungibility between contracts.